Meakk/MayaInflate/README.md

 # MayaInflate

-Create a new command `inflate` which inflate or deflate the volume of selected mesh.
+Create a new function `inflate` which inflate or deflate the volume of selected mesh.
 The mesh must be watertight.

 Use : `inflate -ratio 2 -iterations 15`